American Airlines Concierge Key: What Is This Invitation-Only Status?

 What is Concierge Key status really?
 How do you earn Concierge Key, and what are the benefits?
 How many Concierge Key members are there?
 The truth is that there’s little published information out there about the status, but lots of data points.

-In this post I wanted to attempt to answer some of the most common questions about Concierge Key status to the best of my ability.
-If you’re interested in details of invitation-only elite status with other airlines, check out my posts about Delta 360 and United Global Services.
+In this post, I’d like to attempt to answer some of the most common questions about Concierge Key status to the best of my ability.
+If you’re interested in the details of invitation-only elite status with other airlines, check out my posts about Delta 360 and United Global Services.

 What is American Concierge Key status?

-Going back several years, Concierge Key was completely separate from the AAdvantage program, but that’s no longer the case.
-Nowadays Concierge Key is a formal part of the AAdvantage program, and it’s a tier above Executive Platinum status (American’s highest published elite tier).
+Going back many years, Concierge Key was completely separate from the AAdvantage program, but that’s no longer the case.
+Nowadays Concierge Key is a formal part of the AAdvantage program, and it’s a tier above Executive Platinum status (American’s highest elite tier with published qualification criteria).

 Concierge Key is American Airlines’ invitation-only status